BlameTroi/dotfiles/readme.md

 # troi's dotfiles

 Just a collection of my various dot and configuration files.
-I keep this in the a directory ~/dotfiles/ and then plant symlinks to point to these master files.
+I keep this in the directory ~/dotfiles/ and then plant symlinks to point to these master files.

 Under vim I am keeping several plugins under source control even though I should probably ignore them.

-I also need to write a script to create the links on \*nix systems.

 After some experimentation I have gone back to vim from neovim.
 Too many cursor problems.
 The nvim.init.vim file